 Various locations

-Workshop and class guru Class Bento offers a whole section on its website of activities that are specifically designed for kids.
+Get crafty with Class Bento, offering a wide range of workshops and classes with a whole section on its website of activities that are specifically designed for kids.
 From art workshops to guided meditations, you’ll be amazed by the range on offer.

 Best Adventure Activities With Kids In Sydney